This page explains how to use webdev and

 For example, the following command uses dart2js to compile the project’s

-folder into the build
+top-level web folder into the build directory:

 $ webdev build --output web:build